maku77/maku77.github.io/git/limit-push-users.md

 # User setting file
 readonly AUTH_USERS_FILE='authorized_users'

-# Blanch name the user is about to push to.
+# Branch name the user is about to push to.
-target_blanch="$1"
+target_branch="$1"

 # Fullpath of hooks dir.
 self_dir=$(cd $(dirname $0); pwd)

-# 1 if the target blanch name can be found in the $AUTH_USERS_FILE.
+# 1 if the target branch name can be found in the $AUTH_USERS_FILE.
 is_restricted=0

-# Parenthetic section which represents a blanch name in the $AUTH_USERS_FILE.
+# Parenthetic section which represents a branch name in the $AUTH_USERS_FILE.
 current_section=''

 # Search user names.